 - You made a good faith effort to repay the debt.

-However, not every private student loan meets the requirements to be excepted from discharge.
+Not every private student loan meets the requirements to be excepted from discharge.
 Private student loans can be discharged without proving undue hardship if:

 - a nonprofit did not back the loan